The Murder in DC, Thanksgiving 2025.

 The Boston Tea Party; Paul Revere’s ride; Benedict Arnold betraying his country; the First Thanksgiving; Valley Forge; the King of England; people that looked a lot like me did all the work to establish the United States of America.
 Ours was “the land of the free and the home of the brave” – “America, the Beautiful”….

-Of course, life goes on, and as time went on there were more snippets.
-Several trips to our nation’s capitol, visits to the White House and the U.S. Capitol, the sites of Boston, Lexington and Concord, Colonial Williamsburg, Philadelphia, on and on.
+Of course, life goes on, and as time went on there were more snippets, each adding to my own knowledge: Several trips to our nation’s capitol, visits to the White House and the U.S. Capitol, the sites of Boston, Lexington and Concord, Colonial Williamsburg, Philadelphia, on and on.
 Each visit expanded my knowledge a bit.

 Slaves, Native Americans, Quebec (supposed to be one of the original states.
 My Dad is 100% French-Canadian, which makes me half French-Canadian), the role of France….